 Bake for 15–18 minutes until just golden.
 Leave on the trays for a couple of minutes and then transfer to wire racks to cool.

-Break the chocolate into pieces and place in a heatproof bowl set over a pan of just simmering water to melt.
+Meanwhile, break the chocolate into pieces and place in a heatproof bowl set over a pan of just simmering water to melt.
 Leave to cool for 5 minutes.

 The biscuits should now have cooled completely.
-Using a pastry brush, thickly paint the chocolate over half of each biscuit coating both the top and bottom.
+Using a pastry brush, thickly paint the chocolate over half of each biscuit, coating both the top and bottom.
 Return the biscuits to the wire racks to allow the chocolate to set.